 Step 3: A Google map displays.
 If you give the browser permission to do so, the map defaults to your current location.
 Use the Search function to find the area you want to create your geoplace in.
 You can view the area in Map or Satellite view and further refine the view by selecting Terrain under the Map view or Labels under the Satellite view.

-- Circle – This uses a set of geographic coordinates as the center of the circle and a radius, in meters, to define a circular geofence around it.
+Step 4: Define your geoplace: This uses a set of geographic coordinates as the center of the circle and a radius, in meters, to define a circular geofence around it.
 On the map, select the epicenter of the geoplace you want to target and a blue circle displays.

 To change the size (in meters), enter a new value in the Radius box or select and move one of the points on the circumference to enlarge or reduce the area.
 To move the geofence, select and move the center point to another location or manually enter new coordinates in the Latitude and Longitude boxes.